ABOUT THE PROJECT

 - Pedestrian comfort, crosswalks, accessibility and traffic calming.

+It is within this Main Streets Implementation Program that we discover, explore and reveal the Streetscape Master Plan.
 The Streetscape Master Plan will provide a blueprint to rebuild 17 Avenue S.W. (between Crowchild Trail and 37 Street S.W.) and is aimed to meet the needs of current and future residents, visitors and business owners.

 MAP OF STREETSCAPE BOUNDARY